actions/importer-labs/azure_devops/valet-migrate-lab.md

    - `GITHUB-ORG` with the name of your organization.
    - `GITHUB-REPO` with the name of your repository.
    - `PIPELINE-ID` with your pipeline ID.
-4. Now, from the `./valet` folder in your repository, run `valet migrate` to migrate the pipeline to GitHub Actions.
+4. Run `gh valet migrate` from the `valet` directory to migrate the pipeline to GitHub Actions..
 ```
-cd valet
 gh valet migrate azure-devops pipeline --target-url https://github.com/GITHUB-ORG/GITHUB-REPO --pipeline-id PIPELINE-ID --output-dir migrate
 ```